The Central America Bottling Corporation Commences Tender Offer and Consent Solicitation for 5.750% Senior Guaranteed Notes due 2027

 Jan 05, 2022, 16:19 ET

 ROAD TOWN, British Virgin Islands, Jan.
-5, 2022 /PRNewswire/ -- British Virgin Islands, December 28, 2021 /PRNewswire/ -- The Central America Bottling Corporation ("CBC" or the "Company") today announced that it has commenced (i) an offer to purchase for cash (the "Tender Offer") any and all of its outstanding U.S.$700,000,000 in aggregate principal amount of 5.750% Senior Guaranteed Notes due 2027 (the "Notes") and (ii) a solicitation of consents (the "Consent Solicitation") from the holders of the Notes to eliminate substantially all of the restrictive covenants and certain related events of default (the "Proposed Amendments") in the indenture, dated as of January 31, 2017, among the Company, the Guarantors named therein and The Bank of New York Mellon, as trustee (as amended or supplemented as of the date hereof, the "Indenture") governing the Notes.
+5, 2022 /PRNewswire/ -- The Central America Bottling Corporation ("CBC" or the "Company") today announced that it has commenced (i) an offer to purchase for cash (the "Tender Offer") any and all of its outstanding U.S.$700,000,000 in aggregate principal amount of 5.750% Senior Guaranteed Notes due 2027 (the "Notes") and (ii) a solicitation of consents (the "Consent Solicitation") from the holders of the Notes to eliminate substantially all of the restrictive covenants and certain related events of default (the "Proposed Amendments") in the indenture, dated as of January 31, 2017, among the Company, the Guarantors named therein and The Bank of New York Mellon, as trustee (as amended or supplemented as of the date hereof, the "Indenture") governing the Notes.

 The following table summarizes the material economic terms of the Tender Offer: